35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Make sure you try their Sunday brunch and then explore the remains of the convent, the manicured courtyards, and the museums.

-The entry fee to the museum is 50Q and they also have a candle shop that does workshops if you want to learn the art.
+The museum’s entry fee is 50Q.
+They also have a candle shop that offers workshops for those who want to learn the art.

 12. Museo del Libro Antiguo

-Every time I tried to visit the museum I found the door closed, until today.
-As I am writing this I have literally come back from the city where I have finally managed to visit the famous Museo del Libro Antiguo, meaning Old Book Museum.
+Every time I tried to visit the museum, I found the door closed, until today.
+As I write this, I have literally just returned from the city, where I finally managed to visit the famous Museo del Libro Antiguo, which translates to the Old Book Museum.

-Instead, I could appreciate an amazing exposition of paintings made by local artists.
-The guide explained that being a government building, the Department of Culture and Education decided to use this space to offer an opportunity for young artists to show their work.
+Instead, I appreciated a fantastic exposition of paintings created by local artists.
+The guide explained that, being a government building, the Department of Culture and Education decided to use this space to offer an opportunity for young artists to show their work.

 I thought it was a great initiative worth mentioning.
 The exhibitions vary and last a couple of months.
-Here below I am sharing some pictures I took.
-I am curious to know what artist you will find when you visit.
+Below, I am sharing some pictures I took.
+I am curious to know what artists you will find when you visit.

-The museum is located within the same building as the local government office, worth admiring for its unique architecture.
+The museum is located within the same building as the local government office, which is worth admiring for its unique architecture.

 13. Museo Casa del Jade

-Casa del Jade is a shop, workshop, and museum altogether, a unique place to visit where not only you can shop among amazing precious stones and handmade jewelry but also learn about their historical origins and their importance for the Mayan civilization.
+Casa del Jade is a shop, workshop, and museum—a unique place to visit.
+Here, you cannot only shop for amazing precious stones and handmade jewelry but also learn about their historical origins and their importance to the Mayan civilization.

-The Mesoamerican Museum of Jade exhibits more than 70 pieces of the four most representative Mesoamerican cultures of their time; Mokaya, Olmeca, Maya, and Azteca, and offers free guided tours to learn about Guatemalan history and culture related to the use of Jade.
+The Mesoamerican Museum of Jade exhibits more than 70 pieces of the four most representative Mesoamerican cultures of their time: Mokaya, Olmeca, Maya, and Azteca.
+It offers free guided tours to learn about Guatemalan history and culture related to the use of Jade.

 There you will be able to appreciate and value what Guatemalan ancestors called “The stone from heaven.”